Purusottam/rakuten-challenge-test/README.md

 Introduction
 ------------
-This repo contains 2 standalone spring-boot projects.
+This repo contains 2 standalone spring-boot based projects.
+One reads location data for a csv file, publishes to a kafka topic at certain intervals.
+Other one consumes the data, proceeses it and displayes the distance along with time.

 project-#1: challenge
 --------------------